alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-02-meaning-la-ilaha-illa-allah.md

 hijri: Dhul-Hijjah 12, 1441
 date: 2020-08-02
 category: [muqolat]
-excerpt: "This indicates that the Mushriks understood that the meaning of 'La ilaha illa Allah' superseded their deities and necessitated dedicating their acts of worship to Allah Alone."
+summary: "This indicates that the Mushriks understood that the meaning of 'La ilaha illa Allah' superseded their deities and necessitated dedicating their acts of worship to Allah Alone."
 active: muqolat
 locale: en
 lang: en